defenseunicorns/pepr/docs/roadmap.md

 - **Q1**:
   - **Establish Medium for Communication with Community**:
     Establish communication channel for community members and contributors.
+Easy/discoverable "how to contribute" guide.
   - **Site/Documentation**:
     Improve information architecture, nail killer use-cases, and make it obvious how to get started and find your way around.
   - **Automated Testing**: